Blog

 Modernized systems empower insurers to accelerate innovation and significantly reduce the time-to-market for new products, ultimately driving higher gross written premiums.
 For example, consider the difference in timelines for product rollouts in life insurance.
 If rollouts through traditional methods using legacy technology take 3 to 9 months, a modern composable architecture can streamline this process, reducing the rollout time to 8 to 12 weeks.
 This shift not only enhances operational efficiency but also allows companies to adapt more quickly to changing market demands and customer preferences.
 Additionally, APIs facilitate the integration of business partners, customers, and insurtechs, allowing insurers to expand their ecosystems.
 This integration opens up new distribution channels and markets, enhancing overall competitiveness in the industry.

-Modern systems significantly reduce total cost of ownership (TCO) for insurers by optimizing workflows and enhancing productivity.
-Insurers leveraging modern technologies can achieve 40% higher productivity compared to those still reliant on legacy systems.
+Modern systems significantly reduce the total cost of ownership (TCO) for insurers by optimizing workflows and enhancing productivity.
+Insurers leveraging modern technologies can achieve significantly higher productivity than those still reliant on legacy systems.
 This increase in efficiency translates directly into lower operational costs.
 Additionally, service-oriented architectures simplify system integration and maintenance, further driving down IT expenses.
-Insurers with modernized IT stacks report 41% lower costs per policy, allowing them to allocate resources more effectively and invest in innovation rather than maintenance.
-By transitioning to modern systems, insurers not only streamline their operations but also realize substantial savings that contribute to a healthier bottom line.
+Insurers with modernized IT stacks can lower costs per policy, enabling them to allocate resources more effectively and invest in innovation rather than maintenance.
+By transitioning to modern systems, they not only streamline operations but also unlock meaningful savings that support a healthier bottom line.

 Modern systems leverage predictive analytics and advanced scoring models to improve risk selection and pricing accuracy.
 This reduces underwriting risks and enhances claims adjudication processes.
 Legacy systems, by contrast, lack these capabilities, limiting insurers’ ability to adapt to emerging risks.